Do all things with love, and fill your heart with kindness.

 Just looking at these photos has lifted my spirits, as I sit here enjoying a nice cup of green tea with lemon.
 A garden can be hard work, but, my goodness, it’s worth if when everything falls into place.

 If you want to enlarge any photo, you can just double click on it.
-I hope you’re all having an enjoyable weekend.
+I hope you’re all keeping safe in your own little corner of the world.
 I know that there are a couple of my bloggy friends who are coping with certain things in their lives at the moment, and prayers are with them that all will be well.
 Look after yourselves everyone.

-Photographs are my own, apart from the two quotes, and these are courtesy of Pinterest.com
+Photographs are my own, apart from the quotes, and these are courtesy of Pinterest.com